 Examples

-Code examples and demonstrations for using Local-MIP’s C++ API and callback system to customize search behavior.
+Code examples for using Local-MIP’s C++ API and callbacks.

 Overview

-The example/ directory contains standalone demonstration projects that showcase Local-MIP’s features and callback system.
+The example/ directory contains standalone demos for the API and callbacks.
 Each example is buildable independently and includes complete source code.

 Setup: